Internet Evidence Analysis

 Learning outcomes

-- Ability to process forensic artifact evidence created by web browsers.
+- Analyse digital evidence artifacts created by web browsers

-- Ability to locate forensic artifact evidence created by popular instant messaging clients.
+- Locate digital evidence artifacts created by popular instant messaging clients

-- Understanding how to assemble forensic artifact evidence created by peer-to-peer clients running on a Microsoft Windows operating system.
+- Collect digital evidence artifacts created by peer-to-peer clients running on a Microsoft Windows operating system

 Eligibility and mandatory requirements